-Employer

-Fiscal Year Contribution Rate (1)
+Fiscal Year Employer Contribution Rate (1)

 2020-21 (2) 16.15%

 2021-22 (2) 16.02

 2022-23 18.10

-(1) Expressed as a percentage of covered payroll.
+Expressed as a percentage of covered payroll.
 Projected rates may change.
+Reflects changes to such rates included in the State's 2020-21 Budget.
 Source: AB 1469.

 PERS.
 The District contributes to the School Employer Pool under the PERS Retirement System, a cost-sharing multiple-employer public employee retirement system defined benefit pension plan administered by PERS.
-Plan membership consists of non-teaching and non-certificated employees of public schools (K-12), community college districts, offices of education, charter and private schools (elective) in the State.
+Plan membership consists of non-teaching and noncertificated employees of public schools (K-12), community college districts, offices of education, charter and private schools (elective) in the State.
 Benefit provisions are established by State statutes, as legislatively amended, within the Public Employees' Retirement Law.
 Contributions to PERS are made by employers and employees.
 Each fiscal year, the District is required to contribute an amount based on an actuarially determined employer rate.
 The District's employer contributions to PERS for recent fiscal years are set forth in the following table.